The Busby Babes

 The match did not entirely go according to plan, however.
 The referees, in the main, appear to have been the culprits.
 Also: typical Continental cynicism and gamesmanship.
 The second goal, scored by di Stéfano, was written up with a careless, and probably quite unconscious, xenophobia.

 This man di Stéfano now, yes he showed why he is the idol of the Latin races, the paragon of Continental footballers.
 His qualities are feline rather than tigerish, his ball control sleek and furtive, and his sudden, darting accelerations from a standing start something to behold...He executed some exquisite dummies and tricks, it is true and scored Madrid’s second goal cleverly when Wood advanced from goal rather inadvisedly it seemed, but he lost his head and made, on Blanchflower of all people, the most squalid foul one remembers to have seen in either representative of cup football.
 The pretence of a reproof, conveyed to di Stéfano at the referee’s instance by his captain almost made one vomit at its cynicism.

 As for the third goal –

-More neutral write-ups record that Madrid dominated from start to finish, that Gento was man of the match, and that their goals came in the sixtieth (through Héctor Rial), seventy-third, and eighty-third minutes.
+More neutral write-ups record that Madrid dominated from start to finish, that Gento was man of the match, and that their goals came in the 60th (through Héctor Rial), 73rd, and 83rd minutes.

 Pathé (the English newsreel) remembers it being rather scrappy too.
-The Daily Telegraph, in a recent review of meetings between the sides, records that when Madrid’s Torres went down, United’s players tried to carry him off the pitch to, not unreasonably, restart the game.
-A tug-of-war began with the unfortunate player being tugged back and forth between the two sides – Madrid were determined to keep him on the pitch.
+The Daily Telegraph, in a recent review of European meetings between the sides, records that when Madrid’s Torres went down, United’s players tried to carry him off the pitch to, not unreasonably, restart the game.
+A tug-of-war began with the unfortunate player being tugged back and forth between the two sides – Real Madrid were determined to keep him on the pitch, likely to waste time.